manjotkaurr31/AWS-EKS-Orchestrated-IOT-Monitoring-System/Demonstration.md

 ---

-### Docker Containers — Local Validation
+### Docker Containers: Local Validation

-Before deploying to EKS, both images were built locally and validated with `docker run`. `docker ps` confirms both `telemetry-api` and `telemetry-worker` containers running, with the API exposed on `0.0.0.0:8000`.
+Before deploying to EKS, both images were built locally and validated with `docker run`. `docker ps` confirms both `telemetry-api` and `telemetry-worker` containers running.

 Images were then tagged and pushed to ECR: